-Nintendo Switch: How to tell the new model from the old one
+How to tell if you're buying the new Nintendo Switch or the old one

 Unfortunately, many online retailers don't show the serial number and may even show packaging for the old Switch, so to be extra sure when shopping online, you will also need to check the model number on the listing.

-The new Nintendo Switch has a model number that starts with HAD:
+The new Nintendo Switch has a model code that starts with HAD:

 - HADSKABAA for the model with the blue and red Joy-Con controllers